September 22, 2015

 We are very passionate about the animals at Xcaret.
 We already told you some interesting facts about our macaws, and now we will do the same about the beloved sea turtles.
 They are critically endangered species, and for this reason, Xcaret Park in Riviera Maya takes very seriously their care and preservation: so much that they commit even with the turtles outside of their facilities.

 Xcaret Park is really proud of having a hospital specifically created for them: it’s a unique facility in Mexico with international prestige.
-In 2010, they received the permission by the Federal Office for Environmental Protection to rehabilitate, care and liberate these lovely creatures.
+In 2010, they received permission by the Federal Office for Environmental Protection to rehabilitate, care, and liberate these lovely creatures.

-“They are very demanding of health care, in comparison with other species… they don’t give us truce: we have to make periodic reviews of skin and weight, also frequent diet adjustments.
-Consumes a lot of time for everyone involved”, says Ana Cecilia Negrete, Veterinarian and Conservation Programs Chief.
+“They are very demanding of health care, in comparison with other species… they don’t give us true: we have to make periodic reviews of skin and weight, also frequent diet adjustments.
+Consumes a lot of time for everyone involved', says Ana Cecilia Negrete, Veterinarian, and Conservation Programs Chief.
 Currently, she has 200 specimens under her care.

 The injured organisms are received at the park and subjected to a primary evaluation and first aid.
 After stabilizing the animal, specific studies, such as X-Rays or blood samples, are made to reach a diagnosis.
 After the rehabilitation, the creature is marked and released.

-Campechana had an incident which led to an exposed skull fracture, letting her salt gland in risk.
+Campechana had an incident that led to an exposed skull fracture, letting her salt gland at risk.
 This organ filters the salt ingested by the turtles while they eat; if this gland fails, the specimen dies.
 She required honey applied on the wound to generate a fibrous tissue.
 “I thought she wouldn’t recover; she also stopped eating for almost three months.
-We struggled over two years to rehabilitate and release her”, explains Ana.
+We struggled over two years to rehabilitate and release her', explains Ana.

 Did you ever imagine this kind of work from Xcaret?
 Did you know that thanks to your visit, Xcaret and the Organization Flora, Fauna and Culture of Mexico run the most important Sea Turtle Conservation Program in Mexico?
 This program has released over 7.5 million baby turtles during the last 25 years.